data-forge/data-forge-js/README.md

 ----------

-**Warning**: This project is a work in progress, please don't use unless you want to be an early adopter.
-Please expect API changes.
+**Warning**: This project is a work in progress, the API is now stabilizing.
+I'll make every effort to keep it backward compatible, however some small changes may still be made.

 Please contribute and help guide the direction of *data-forge*.

-Note that some features described in this README are not yet implemented, although that list grows smaller every day.
+**Note**: Data-Forge relies heavily on [linq.js](https://github.com/mihaifm/linq) which I use extensively for all aspects of my JavaScript work.
+Over time I'll reduce Data-Forge reliance on linq.js although it will remain an invaluable resource.

 # Generated API docs